GM's Cadillac to introduce high-end sedan in late 2015

-DETROIT As it strives to energize its Cadillac brand that once led the U.S. luxury auto market, General Motors Co said on Friday it will begin production of a new "top-end, high-technology car" by the end of 2015.
+DETROIT As it strives to energise its Cadillac brand that once led the U.S. luxury auto market, General Motors Co (GM.N) said on Friday it will begin production of a new "top-end, high-technology car" by the end of 2015.

 The as-yet unnamed flagship sedan will be positioned "above today's CTS and XTS product lines," and "will add to rather than replace any model in the portfolio," GM said in a statement.